Exam and assessment results

 - 28% of our children achieved the higher standard in writing, compared to 20% nationally.

 - 83% of our children achieved the expected standard in maths, compared to 79% nationally.

 - 21% of our children achieved the higher standard in maths, which was in-line with the national average.

 - 86% of our children achieved the expected standard in spelling, punctuation and grammar, compared to 78% nationally.

 As you can see, our staff are committed to ensuring all children are ‘the best that you can be’ and achieve their full potential during their time at Netley Abbey Junior School.

-Our exciting new assessment framework ensures that we have breadth and challenge for all abilities, which is underpinned by SOLO Taxonomy and the use of quality feedback to develop learners who question, reflect and challenge themselves and their peers.
-Having a growth mindset is an important quality that we instil in all of the children and our new assessment judgements help us to develop children and allow them to grow as a learner, where ever their starting point.
+Our assessment framework ensures that we have breadth and challenge for all abilities, which is underpinned by SOLO Taxonomy and the use of quality feedback to develop learners who question, reflect and challenge themselves and their peers.
+Having a growth mindset is an important quality that we instil in all of the children and our assessment judgements help us to develop children and allow them to grow as a learner, where ever their starting point.

 Working Within Working Within +